Sergio994350/CookBook4U/Readme.md

 show list of dish categories and list of dishes in RecyclerViews.

 Click on any Dish to enter Details Fragment.
 Save to favorites, swipe delete, get toasts for save and delete.
+Get YouTube video by click on Button.
 Search recipe in search field by first letters

 ![alt tag](https://github.com/Sergio994350/CookBook4U/blob/master/app/src/main/res/screenshots/screenshot-2022-06-03_11.58.32.675.png)